SAM-tak/ApplyModifier/README.md

 - Enable 'Apply Modifiers With Shape Keys' addon.

-Then, added three menu items ('Apply All Modifiers With Shape Keys' 'Apply Selected Modifiers With Shape Keys' 'Apply Pose As Rest Pose With Shape Keys') into *Object > Apply* menu.
+Then, three menu items ('Apply All Modifiers With Shape Keys' 'Apply Selected Modifiers With Shape Keys' 'Apply Pose As Rest Pose With Shape Keys') are added into *Object > Apply* menu.

 Select mesh object, and choose added menu item from *Object > Apply* (Ctrl + A) menu.